ryanw-mobile/GMap2ICal/README.md

 This is not an Android App.
 It can be built and executed using IntelliJ IDEA on the desktop environment.

-This is an experiment, to see if in the future I can lead a project overlooking cross-platform product development, with the Kotlin/Android team being the core.

-<div style="text-align:center"><img src="screenshot-220804.png" /></div>

-## TLDR - Status

-This App is fully functional.

-UI will be improved by providing more configurable items, and be more user friendly.

-More unit tests are being written to increase coverage.
-My only wish is that if Greg got a chance getting in here, he won't be leaving disappointed by not seeing the tests he expected.

 This is my first non-Android Kotlin project.
 It is within expectation that everything inside this project can be messy.
 I treat this as my playground that allows me to make all kinds of experiments and mistakes.
 While I thank you for your visit, I would appreciate if you could take things easy when you see me doing something crazy here.
 Thank you.

+<div style="text-align:center"><img src="screenshot-220804.png" /></div>

+## TLDR - Status and Roadmap

+This App is fully functional.

+* More unit tests are being written to increase coverage. <br/>_My only wish is that if Greg got a chance getting in here, he won't be leaving disappointed by not seeing the tests he expected._
+* Migrate Retrofit to Ktor
+* Integrate SQLite as preferences store, and Google Maps Place API caches
+* Dependency Injection.
+Probably Koin
+* Full RW MobiMedia UK commercial grade UI revamp - phase out hardcoded config profiles.

+I am doing all these alone.
+I am not sure if I would give up halfway doing this.
+I am trying my best.

 ## Background